classicalwow/Z.E.TBC_AllInOne_FightClasses/README.md

 -   Uses High CDs on multi aggro
 -   Ripostes against humanoids
 -   Will detect the type of weapon you have in your main hand and choose skills accordingly
+-   The default talent build for this class specializes in Swords

 #### Options:
 -	Option to always range pull